MasterCloudApps-Projects/QuarkusMutiny_vs_ReactorSpring/comparative/imperative/rest-db/spring/spring-data/README.md

 # Spring MVC and Spring Data JPA

-This project is built using the [Spring Boot](https://spring.io/projects/spring-boot).

-The application exposes an API Rest, which uses [Spring MVC](https://docs.spring.io/spring-framework/docs/5.3.15/reference/html/web.html#mvc), that is connected to MySQL database using the [Spring Data JPA](https://spring.io/projects/spring-data) dependecy.
+This application is built using the [Spring Boot](https://spring.io/projects/spring-boot), that exposes an API Rest, which uses [Spring MVC](https://docs.spring.io/spring-framework/docs/5.3.15/reference/html/web.html#mvc), that is connected to MySQL database using the [Spring Data JPA](https://spring.io/projects/spring-data) dependecy.

 ## Set Up ⚙